flowerinthenight/spindle/README.md

 ![main](https://github.com/flowerinthenight/spindle/workflows/main/badge.svg)

 ## spindle
 A distributed locking library built on top of [Cloud Spanner](https://cloud.google.com/spanner/).
-It uses Spanner's support for [TrueTime](https://cloud.google.com/spanner/docs/true-time-external-consistency) and [transactions](https://cloud.google.com/spanner/docs/transactions) to achieve its locking mechanism.
+It uses Spanner's [TrueTime](https://cloud.google.com/spanner/docs/true-time-external-consistency) and [transactions](https://cloud.google.com/spanner/docs/transactions) support to achieve its locking mechanism.

 This library is also one of the main building blocks of [hedge](https://github.com/flowerinthenight/hedge), another one of our production staples.
 For context, `spindle` has been in our production for more than a year, used in several critical services.
 The biggest deployment size running `spindle` is about ~100+ pods with unpredictable scaling schedules.
 Between k8s scaling triggers and multiple service deployments in a day, `spindle` so far has held its own, running like clockwork.